The Pravcice Gate, Czech Republic

 Getting There

-The area is popular with Czech and German day visitors and can be busy on summer weekends.
-Arrive early to secure parking in Hrensko; the car park fills by mid-morning on peak days.
-A paid shuttle bus runs between the car park and the trailhead in high season.
+The area draws Czech and German day visitors and is busy on summer weekends.
+Arrive before 10am: the car park in Hrensko fills by mid-morning in peak season and a shuttle bus runs from the overflow area to the trailhead, adding time and hassle you can avoid by being early.